 Barred Plymouth Rock

 A breed that my children always enjoyed having around is the breed they would refer to as the zebra chickens.
 The black and white feather pattern of the Barred Plymouth Rock reminded them of zebras.
 More commonly referred to simply as the Barred Rock, this breed of chicken tends to be laid back, laying around 5 eggs a week and is sure to be a family favorite.
 They have been around for generations.
-We carry both the standard Plymouth Barred Rocks plus the Heritage Barred Rocks.
-We also have a bantam sized Barred Rock.
+We carry both the standard Plymouth Barred Rocks and a bantam sized Barred Rock.

 One thing that children seem to love is easter egg hunts.
 They love those colored eggs, don’t they?
 Can you imagine your little child reaching into the nesting box every day and pulling out green eggs?
 I am a middle-aged woman and I still get a kick out of the different egg colors that I get beyond the typical brown and white.
 Out of my 20-something years of raising chickens, one breed that has remained a continual part of my flock is the Easter Egger.
 Most commonly their egg color is a variation of green.
 I have occasionally had an Easter Egger that came in the shade of blue.
 We offer standard sized Easter Eggers and bantam sized Easter Eggers here at Meyer Hatchery.
 We also have a couple of other varieties of eggers that can lay that colored egg while remaining to be a nice docile addition to your flock that is safe to have around children.
 They are not as cuddly as some of the other breeds, but they love getting treats.